Whitepaper: AI Assurance Forum Report

 Mapped to automatable technical tests

-Every ASQI indicator links to technical tests that can be automated, translating results into the ‘shared language’ of the index.
+From every ASQI Indicator links to technical tests that can be automated, translating easily into the shared language of the index.

 5.